-A full model suite was constructed and occupied by students prior to completing the design phase to engage students in the design process.
+A full model suite was constructed and occupied by students prior to completing the design phase to refine the design and engage students in the process.

-Prior to our renovation, the interior was largely unchanged since the building's original construction as a residence hotel.
-Previously, many students had to travel through another's bedroom to access the shared bathroom.
+Prior to our renovation, many students had to travel through another's bedroom to access the shared bathroom.
 Our renovation reconfigured the suite layout, creating a central corridor to access the shared bathroom.
 The bathroom layouts were also updated with the sinks in a separate area from the shower and toilet, to balance sharing and privacy.

-The comprehensive, 203,000 sf renovation integrates important building systems, envelope and infrastructure improvements, and is targeting LEED Gold certification.
+The comprehensive, 203,000 sf renovation is LEED-Gold certified and integrates important building systems, envelope and infrastructure improvements.
+The renewed building uses approximately 40.7% less energy than a baseline building, per the final results of the energy model.
+It is also projected to use 42% less water than the baseline.
 More than 80% of the overall facade was replaced with new stonework, masonry, windows and roof, and was designed to preserve the building’s historic character.
-City of Boston permitting included review and approval by Boston Planning & Development Agency (BPDA) and the Landmarks Commission, Boston’s historic preservation agency.

-The project is being delivered in a design‑build partnership with Shawmut Design and Construction.
+The project was delivered in a design‑build format with Shawmut Design and Construction.
 The renovation was phased to enable continuous occupancy during construction.
-Phase one opened for students in August 2017.
-Phase two will welcome students in August 2018.
+Phase one opened in 2017 and phase two welcomed students in 2018.